 The course is designed for mid-level statisticians and technical staff from national statistical offices whose main responsibilities include the production and dissemination of official statistics with new data sources to include private sector data, administrate data and data collected from non-traditional sources such as social media data and online pricing data.
 Approximately 20 participants are expected to attend.
-The participants are expected to be have a basic proficiency in the use of R. Students without R experience are encouraged to complete SIAP's online training course, "R for Official Statistics".
+The participants are expected to be have a basic proficiency in the use of a statistical software.